savnoe9/TripleTenSprint4Project/README.md

   -plotly_express

-  -matplotlib.pyplot

   -numpy

   -scipy

-Methods used in this file include converting columns to appropriate datatypes, dropping rows that are missing important data, adding a new column to comapre luxury vs standard vehicles.
+Methods used in this file include converting columns to appropriate datatypes, dropping rows that are missing important data, adding a new column to compare luxury vs standard vehicles.

 There is a checkbox that allows the selection of data to be viewed to show all vehicles or vehicles listed under $10,000 (a common filter people use when vehicle shopping).